diegopimi/Wispeed/README.md

 - Evaluate efficiency and accuracy of test.
 - Input validation, no room for crashing.
 - Follow consistent coding standards.
 - Create UML and following documentation and proper design.
+- Comment functionality of the code.